KevinVan720/animated_styled_widget/README.md

 Map<AnimationProperty, AnimationSequence> sequences
 ```

-where AnimationProperty is an enum class corresponding to every property the Style class has, and AnimationSequence is a list of generic values, durations, delays, and curves that tells us how a certain animation property is evolved.
+where AnimationProperty is an enum class corresponding to every animatable property the Style class supports, and AnimationSequence is a list of generic values, durations, delays, and curves that tells us how a certain animation property is evolved.
 For example:

 ```dart
 MultiAnimationSequence(sequences: {